 In the coherent field limit where the ULSDM behaves as a classical scalar field, it can be expressed as $\phi(t) = \phi_0 \cos(m_\phi t)$, with $\phi_0 = \sqrt{2 \rho_\phi}/m_\phi$.
 Here $\rho_\phi = 0.3$ GeV/cm$^3$ is the local DM density of the Universe, and $m_\phi$ denotes the mass of the scalar field.
 A simple estimation shows that the time modulation associated with the scalar field has a time period, $\tau_\phi \simeq 1\,{\rm yr}\,\left(10^{-22}\,{\rm eV}/m_\phi\right)$.
 This leads to a time-varying contribution to the effective Majorana mass for $\mu^- \to e^+$ conversion:

 where $(m_{\mu e})_{\text{vac}}$ is the vacuum contribution defined by Eq.\,\ref{eq:mass_vacuum}.

-If the time-modulation is way faster than the experimental time scales, the effect is averaged out.
+If the time modulation is way faster than the experimental time scales, the effect is averaged out.
 This leads to an enhancement of the effective off-diagonal Majorana mass-squared, given by

 This acts like an additional contribution to the $\mu^- \to e^+$ process, stimulated by the presence of the uniform ULSDM.
 As a result, the ULSDM field acts as a cosmic amplifier, thereby potentially increasing the signal to experimentally accessible regions.
 In addition to the coherent-background effect considered here, one could in principle also have real ULSDM emission in the process $\mu^- N \to e^+ N' \phi$ by attaching an external $\phi$ leg to the internal neutrino line.
 Such a three-body process is, however, parametrically suppressed by an additional power of the coupling, with $\Gamma_{\mu^- N \to e^+ N' \phi} \propto g_{\mu e}^4$, and by phase space, compared to the coherent enhancement $\Gamma_{\mu^- N \to e^+ N'} \propto g_{\mu e}^2$.
 For the small couplings of interest in Fig.~\ref{fig:constraints}, the rate for real $\phi$ emission is therefore completely negligible.